Take control of how your site looks. Start with CSS variable overrides, progress to template recipes, and end with a complete custom theme.

 Add Table of Contents page.toc, scroll highlighting

-Show Reading Time reading_timefilter
+Show Reading Time page.reading_timeproperty and filter

 Quick Reference